eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification-things-search.md

 or with an ["cancel"](#cancel) message from the client.
 Ditto sends a "failed" message when an internal error occurred, or when the client breaches the reactive-streams specification.
-It is not possible to ["request"](#request) more pages of the search result after a "failed" message.
+It is not possible to ["request"](#request) more pages of the search results after a "failed" message.

 | Field      | Value                   |
 |------------|-------------------------|